ryan-mcclue/unsw/gens4015/final-project.md

     Spaceships and major weapons are almost exclusively controlled by a computer.
     Physical acts like running and walking overriden by enhanced space suit.
     Education controlled with automated learning systems.
+It's clear that the scientific advancements in neuroscience, biology and genetic engineering disrupt the natural processes of thought and reproduction and therefore challenge what it means to be human.

 In *Ad Astra*, scientific advancements are pursued in order to